mikegore1000/SimpleEventStore/README.md

 Only use one of the following consistency levels
 - Strong
 - Bounded Staleness - use this if you need to geo-replicate the database

-### UseSubscriptions
-Allows you to configure the following aspects for catch up subscriptions
-- Max Item Count - the number of events to pull back in a polling operation
-- Poll Every - how long to wait after a polling operation has completed

 ### UseLogging
 Sets up callbacks per Cosmos DB operation performed.
 This is useful if you want to record per call data e.g. RU cost of each operation.